What Is a 10-K and Why Should an Investor Read It?

 - A Form 10-K filing will provide disclosures of risks the company faces, including current lawsuits.
-Throughout my career, I’ve actually come across companies that otherwise looked very healthy, but after a reading through their risk disclosures, they were facing the specter of bankruptcy due to pending lawsuits that threatened to take down the entire firm.
+Throughout my career, I’ve come across companies that otherwise looked very healthy, but after reading through their risk disclosures, they were facing the specter of bankruptcy due to pending lawsuits that threatened to take down the entire firm.
 Famous cases include the asbestos trials decades ago when businesses that were only tertiarily related to construction were sued and forced into liquidation or reorganization, wiping out the business and its stockholders.
 The risk disclosures is not a section you'll want to lightly skim through.
-In fact, you'll definitely want to set time aside to read through them and understand them in depth.
-Current accounting rules are written in a way that if management cannot accurately predict the potential damage of a certain risk, it may not have to put aside any reserve at all so the exposure doesn't show up in the financial statements.
+You'll want to set time aside to read through them and understand them in depth.
+Current accounting rules are written in a way that if management cannot accurately predict the potential damage of certain risk, it may not have to put aside any reserve at all, so the exposure doesn't show up in the financial statements.

 - A Form 10-K filing will include the financial statements, such as the income statement and balance sheet, that show you how much money a company made, its debt levels, and other important data.
 The financial statements are the most important part of the Form 10-K filing because, together, they allow you to see what is going on with a company’s finances.
 The process of reading these financial statements is not as difficult as it sounds, but there are dozens of pitfalls that you should be looking for as you read the 10-K. Discussing those here is far beyond the scope of this article, but if you read Investing Lesson 3 – How to Read a Balance Sheet and Investing Lesson 4 – Income Statement Analysis, you'll find in-depth articles and analyses to help you make sense of these important financial statements.

 - A Form 10-K filing will list aggregate operating leases that don’t count as debt on the balance sheet but are real obligations nonetheless.
-There are many forms of debt that can make a company go bankrupt that do not show up on the balance sheet due to accounting rules but the law requires the payments be disclosed in the Form 10-K filing.
+Many forms of debt can make a company go bankrupt that do not show up on the balance sheet due to accounting rules, but the law requires the payments be disclosed in the Form 10-K filing.
 To help you understand this concept better, imagine that you owned a small clothing boutique at the local mall and had no debt.
 You signed a lease to the mall owner that requires a monthly rent charge of $10,000.
-According to GAAP rules (those are the guidelines that determine how the finances must be disclosed), you may end up showing little or no debt on your balance sheet, but if revenues decline and you stop sending checks to the landlord, the mall owner can kick you out of your storefront and force your company into bankruptcy due to the missed lease payment.
-These obligations are disclosed somewhere in the Form 10-K, often under a section called "operating leases", "fixed payments", or "minimum cash payments due."
+According to GAAP rules (those are the guidelines that determine how the finances must be disclosed), you may end up showing little or no debt on your balance sheet.
+But, if revenues decline and you stop sending checks to the landlord, the mall owner can kick you out of your storefront and force your company into bankruptcy due to the missed lease payment.
+These obligations are disclosed somewhere in the Form 10-K, often under a section called "operating leases," "fixed payments," or "minimum cash payments due."
 Find it.
 Read it.
 Know it.

 - A Form 10-K filing includes a look under the hood at a company’s accounting policies and practices.
 Imagine that you are considering buying stock in a washing machine manufacturer.
 Suddenly, the company makes national headline news because thousands of models are breaking down beyond repair.
 Is the company on the hook for taking them back from customers?
 In the Form 10-K filing, a company must disclose its warranty policies and estimated warranty costs for products it sells or manufactures.